mrjohannchang/dotfiles/README.md

        Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
        ```

-    2. Open a "MINGW64 / MSYS2 - Zsh" tab in Windows Terminal.
+    2. Open an "MSYS2 MinGW x64 Zsh" tab in Windows Terminal.

     3. Select `0` to create an empty `~/.zshrc`